Nature stuff

 As people make more and more changes to the Australian environment some critters are disappearing.
 But others, like the Noisy Miner, Manorina melanocephala, seem to be doing very nicely MORE…

-Noisy Miner, Indian Myna
+Noisy Miner, Common Myna

 noisy miner and indian myna